DIPlib/diplib/README.md

 - **[*DIPlib*](https://diplib.org/diplib-docs/)**, a C++ library for quantitative image analysis.
 It has been in development at Delft University of Technology in The Netherlands since 1995.
-The 3.0 release of *DIPlib* represents a complete rewrite in modern C++ of the library infrastructure, with most of the image processing and analysis algorithms ported from the previous version, and some of them improved significantly.
-Many of the improvements to *DIPlib* are a result of porting over concepts and ideas first implemented in *DIPimage*.
+The 3.0 release of *DIPlib* represented a complete rewrite in modern C++ of the library infrastructure, with most of the image processing and analysis algorithms ported from the previous version, and some of them improved significantly.
 Read [the *DIPlib* documentation](https://diplib.org/diplib-docs/).

 - **[*DIPimage*](https://diplib.org/DIPimage.html)**, a *MATLAB* toolbox for quantitative